Compatibility

 in the main config folder inside your Minecraft's installation folder as well as world-specific configuration inside the

-save file (world
+save file (world on servers) folder.

 Client-side/global configuration